xak2000/nomad/website/source/docs/job-specification/affinity.html.md

 ## `affinity` Examples

-The following examples only show the `affinity` stanzas.
-Remember that the `affinity` stanza is only valid in the placements listed above.
+The following examples only show the `affinity` blocks.
+Remember that the `affinity` block is only valid in the placements listed above.

 ### Kernel Data